ooni/docs/src/event-labeler/INTERVAL-CORPUS.md

-Closer to the measurement labeler than to the event editor: a drawn queue, one cell-week at a time, the observation-outcome timeline from `Timeline.tsx`, blinded until commit, `Q` / `E` / `U` plus a rationale.
+Closer to the measurement labeler than to the event editor: a drawn queue, one cell-week at a time, the observation-outcome timeline from `Timeline.tsx`, blinded until commit, `Q` / `B` / `E` / `U` / `X` plus a rationale.
 Lives in `src/interval-labeler/`, reusing that timeline (extended with markers for the revealed changepoints), the labeller shell CSS and the sampler plumbing.

-Two things the note did not anticipate and the UI needed.
-The chart pads the week on both sides, because a week inside a long-running block has no change in it and reads as quiet from its own shape alone.
-And the queue takes an imported event corpus, flagging cell-weeks a known event overlaps: that is the contamination cross-check, and it is external ground truth rather than detector output, so showing it before commit is not unblinding.
+Three things the note did not anticipate and the UI needed.

+The chart **pads the week on both sides**.
+That is not context: a week inside a long-running block and a week where nothing is wrong are identical from inside the band, and the padding is the only evidence for the `Q` / `B` distinction above.

+The queue takes an **imported event corpus**, flagging cell-weeks a known event overlaps — the contamination cross-check.
+It is external ground truth rather than detector output, so showing it before commit is not unblinding.
+The flag names the verdict the overlap implies, since an overlap alone does not decide between `event_present` and `blocked_throughout`.

+The commit opens **analysis panels** under the observation chart, on the same time axis: blocking probability, the per-layer scores, the DNS triple, and a strip naming the outcome that carried each bucket.
+This is where an analyst sees *why* the detector did or did not fire on a week they have already judged on the evidence.
+The per-layer values are drawn as independent lines rather than stacked — they are componentwise maxima and routinely sum above one, which is the misreading the user guide §3.5 exists to prevent.

 ## Sampler